 porpoises is a bit of an unknown, but here's what we do know...

-whales, scientists have hooked up an EEG to dolphins.
-What happens
+Scientists have hooked up an EEG to dolphins.
+What happens there is

-there is interesting: half of the brain seems to sleep at a time, with
+interesting: half of the brain seems to sleep at a time, with the two

-the two havles switching off.
-This makes sense, because all cetaceans
+havles switching off.
+This makes sense, because all cetaceans (whales,

-(whales, dolphins and porpoises) are violuntary breathers - that is,
+dolphins and porpoises) are voluntary breathers - that is, they have to

-they have to think to breathe.
+think to breathe.
 We don't - we breathe automatically.
+But a diving

-But a diving animal that spends lots of time underwater obviously needs
+animal that spends lots of time underwater obviously needs to have

-to have control over its breathing.
-Therefore, if the entire brain shut
+control over its breathing.
+Therefore, if the entire brain shut down

-down (as it does in people) the whale would presumably forget to
+(as it does in people) the whale would presumably forget to breathe.
+So

-breathe.
-So what we think currently is that half the brain sleeps while
+what we think currently is that half the brain sleeps while the other

-the other half stays alert to keep track of respiration.
-This is
+half stays alert to keep track of respiration.
+This is probably what

-probably what all whales and dolphins (including killer whales) do, but
+all whales and dolphins (including killer whales) do, but no one knows

 Phillip J. Clapham, Ph.D.
 Large Whale Biology Program Northeast Fisheries Science Center 166 Water Street Woods Hole, MA 02543, U.S.A.